albertli354/election-varifiers-info-capstone/README.md

 - For the most part, this section reuses the checks from the green box 6 “Verifiable Decryption.”
 Since spoiled ballots are individually decrypted, however, the aggregation of encryptions (alphas and beta) will not be implemented.

+## Acknowledgment
+We want to thank Dr. Josh Benaloh, our sponsor at Microsoft Research, for explaining the mathematical concepts of the verifier in great detail.
+We also want to thank Frank Martinez and Emily Porter, our instructor and teaching assistant in our capstone course, for providing constructive feedback and guidance.

 ## Contact Information